ModDota/moddota.github.io/_articles/scripting-introduction.md

 date: 18.02.2015
 ---

+# Scripting Introduction

 Part 2 of [Getting Started With Dota 2 Modding](getting-started), this tutorial is meant to explain the basics of programming Dota 2 custom mods.

 ## Scripting

-So now you have your freshly created gamemode running and have played around the map editor a bit, it’s time to move into the programming realm of Dota 2 custom maps.
+So now you have your freshly created gamemode running and have played around the map editor a bit, it's time to move into the programming realm of Dota 2 custom maps.

 Go into your &lt;addonName&gt;/scripts/ folder.
 The 2 main script folders are **npc** and **vscripts**.
 The first holds the following .txt files: